Avoiding Problems With International Airport Connections

 2. Frankfurt in Germany

 These airports have one thing in common: they all have multiple terminals, many of which aren’t connected behind security.
-This means you may have to go through customs and security again if you exit one terminal and enter another if the terminals are not connected behind security.
+This means you may have to go through customs and security again if you exit one terminal and enter another if the terminals are not connected behind security (moreover, make sure you are not carrying anything illegal, though such items as TSA approved tactical pen will not be confiscated).
 Besides the time and energy taken to move from one terminal to another as I’m sure you realize going through security a second time can be tedious and time consuming especially if there are long lines.
 This is exaggerated by the fact you have already been through security once and have now come off your first flight likely tired after a long flight and made even worse if you have elderly persons or children in tow.

 If you picked up that bottle of water or soda you will need to drink it or dispose of it again.
 If you purchased duty free on the first flight and have to go back through security for the next flight they are likely to confiscate your duty free liquor.
 This has happened twice were it was confiscated from my clients when flying into Amsterdam and onto Scandinavia.
 If buying liquor make sure to buy on the second leg if you have a terminal change – check with the store when buying it so you don’t get caught out.